 5. Collaboration with Parents and Educators: Collaboration with parents and educators is essential in diagnosing giftedness and supporting gifted individuals.
 Sharing information and insights can help develop appropriate educational plans and interventions.

-It’s important to note that giftedness is a complex and multidimensional trait, and no single test or measure can definitively diagnose it.
+It’s important to note that intelligence is a complex and multidimensional trait, and no single test or measure can definitively measure it.
 Instead, a comprehensive evaluation that considers various aspects of your abilities and characteristics is necessary for an accurate diagnosis.
 Additionally, giftedness exists on a spectrum, and individuals may demonstrate different strengths and abilities within different domains.
 Our testing report will not just provide a yes/no diagnosis of giftedness, but rather will go into a detailed exploration.

 Why Get Giftedness Testing